 - Accept compliance of preventive measures as prescribed by the government, including submitting to alternative state quarantine (ASQ) in accredited hospitals/hotels for not less than 14 days upon arrival.

 - Provide evidence of a place to stay or accommodation during the long stay visit.

 - Show proof of payment for hotel accommodation or admittance to hospitals chosen as alternative state quarantine (ASQ) facilities.

-At this stage, the definition of ‘low risk’ country remains open for interpretation and will change over time.
-It is highly recommended for those who are wishing to apply for the STV they must enquire at the Royal Thai Embassy or a consulate in their home country before making any bookings or paying money for agents or other services.
+It is highly recommended for those who are wishing to apply for the STV they must enquire at the Royal Thai Embassy or a consulate in their home country before making any self-bookings without the advice of a travel professional.

 At this time, most individuals are not permitted to travel to Vietnam.

 The resumption of international commercial flights has been postponed until further notice.
 Authorities are still finalizing COVID-19 testing and quarantine procedures for arrivals.